rickyc000/sei-project-3/README.md

 At a time when many of us aren't able to socialise indoors, CitySpace offers ideas of new places to checkout.
 Explore a range of 'spaces' based on what interests you, whether you're looking for stunning architecture, somewhere lively or perhaps just a bit of peace and quiet.

-Once you've created a profile, you can save your favourites spaces, comment on existing spaces and even add your own.
+Once you've created a profile, you can save your favourite spaces, comment on existing spaces and even add your own.

 ### Landing Page / Homepage